biglovisa/crux/README.md

 </div>
 ```

-We pass the id of the task to the action so we know which one to delete.
+We want to pass the id of the task to the action so we know which one to delete.

 **src/actions/index.js**
 ```JavaScript